 Know you will want a coffee at 11 am?
 Then take a furnace and enjoy it all day long.

 Think about dinner too.
-If you know you’re going to be in late, then why not make a slow cooked meal instead of heading to your nearest fast food joint?
+If you know you’re going to be in late, then why not make a slow-cooked meal instead of heading to your nearest fast food joint?
 Nothing like a nice curry or spaghetti Bolognese after a long day with the kids.

 What It Costs in Real Time

-So if you earn £7 an hour and the trip out or item costs £180, you’d have to work 26 hours.
+So if you earn £10 an hour and the trip out or item costs £180, you’d have to work 18 hours.
 That’s a lot of hours for one day out!

 Focus On Your Savings or Debts

 Think of it as another payment toward owning your own home or another step toward that amazing family holiday you’ve always wanted.